irishes/Orion-Repository/README.md

 if they desire.

-4. When the template looks correct the user can move onto a page where they can view the caption and the image together from the cube that they uploaded.
+4. When the template looks correct the user can move onto a page where they can view the caption and the image seperatly from the caption.

-Beta Caption Writer
+Beta Caption Writer (S.T.C.)
 =====================================================
 1. Receive and save a cube file (.cub) from the user as well as optionally taking in a template cube.